Mastering Obedience Training with Your Dog: The Best Techniques and Tips

 Training your dog requires consistency and dedication.
 Experts recommend at least three sessions per week, each lasting about 20 minutes.
 Short but frequent training sessions keep your dog engaged and eager to learn.
 Avoid overtraining as it can lead to boredom or frustration.
 Always end on a high note by rewarding your dog for good behavior.

-How soon can I start potty training my puppy after bringing them home?
+How soon should I begin potty training my puppy?